veronicx/sport/README.md

 ### `Sport`

-Real Sport is an application which provides all data for Fifa Cards, allowing you to find all the card's you need.
+Sport is an application which provides all data for Fifa Cards, allowing you to find all the card's you need.

 ### `Landing Page`